craftercms/docs/source/.new-ia/getting-started/index.rst

     * :ref:`newIa-developers`

-If you are a system administrator and would like to learn more about configuring/setting up Crafter CMS or to setup a production environment, here are some resources to get you going:
+If you are a system administrator and would like to learn more about configuring/setting up CrafterCMS or to setup a production environment, here are some resources to get you going:

     * :ref:`newIa-system-administrators`
     * :ref:`newIa-production-environment-setup`